 Q. What are the procedures for requesting these materials?

 A. Requests for documents must be submitted in writing.
 Your business may specify an address to receive these requests.
 You may ask the victim to provide relevant information, like the transaction date or account number, if they know it.
 You also can require that victims provide:

-2. a police report and completed affidavit.
-Victims can use the FTC’s ID Theft Affidavit, available at ftc.gov/idtheft, or another affidavit you accept.
+3. a completed affidavit.
+Victims can use the FTC’s Identity Theft Report, available at IdentityTheft.gov, or another affidavit you accept.

 Q. Is it ever appropriate not to provide documents?